Grrtzm/ESP32-XY-Oscilloscope-plotter/README.md

 An XY vector graphics generator for the classic ESP32 using the built-in DACs and a standard analogue oscilloscope in X-Y mode.

 The project [demonstrates](https://youtu.be/_HsWKhnIUUo?si=ZuUncWUtaTGU2IXH) how a classic ESP32 can generate vector graphics, [text](images/text_demo.jpg), geometric figures and [animated Lissajous patterns](images/lissajous.jpg) using only the two internal 8-bit DAC channels.
+It's almost fully vibe coded, so blame ChatGPT if you don't like it ;-)

 ## Features